porphyrin/flexible-jekyll/_posts/2019-02-07-leading-great-meetings.markdown

 ## 5) Spend at least *some* time on slide design.
-As a woman working in a male-dominated industry, I often feel self-conscious when I'm tweaking the color scheme on a slide instead of writing code. **I'm nevertheless convinced that people are more engaged when they like looking at the material being projected.** And engagement is paramount to a productive meeting.
+As a woman working in a male-dominated industry, I often feel self-conscious when I'm optimizing the visual impact of my data and slides instead of writing code. **I'm nevertheless convinced that people are more engaged when they like looking at the material being projected.** And engagement is paramount to a productive meeting.

->This isn't to say that you need to go crazy aligning every detail on the slides, or picking the perfect font style.
+This isn't to say that you need to go crazy aligning every detail on the slides, or picking the perfect font style, but:

-But **if your slides are more visually appealing than your audience's email inboxes, chances are that's where they'll keep their attention.**
+>**Chances are you'll capture and keep your audience's attention if your slides are more visually appealing than their email boxes.**

 ## 6) Phrase your follow-ups.